matbesancon/hugo-site/content/post/2019-09-12-bridging-indicator.markdown

 end
 {{< /highlight >}}

-The dispatching rules of that program are determined statically and define the sequence of method calls:
+The dispatching rules of that program can be determined statically and define the sequence of method calls:

 ```